Magical Warfare

 Magical Warfare (魔法戦争, Mahō Sensō) is a Japanese light novel series written by Hisashi Suzuki and illustrated by Lunalia.
 Twelve volumes have been published by Media Factory since November 25, 2011 under their MF Bunko J label.
 A manga adaptation by You Ibuki started serialization in the manga magazine Monthly Comic Gene on April 15, 2013 and Kadokawa made the English digital volumes available on BookWalker on October 29, 2015.
-A 12-episode anime television series adaptation by Madhouse originally aired between January 9 and March 27, 2014.
+A 12-episode anime television series adaptation produced by Madhouse originally aired between January 9 and March 27, 2014.

 Plot

 Takeshi Nanase is an ordinary high school student who has a somewhat dark and troubled past.
 On his way to kendo practice, he comes across a girl named Mui Aiba in a school uniform he never saw before.
 After being nursed back to health by Takeshi, instead of thanking him, she accidentally turns him into a magician.

-Takeshi learns that the current world is actually split into two - the world that he's living in, and the world of magicians.
-He also learns that Mui is a magician enrolled in the Subaru Magic Academy, where many magicians can learn to control their powers and live in peace with regular humans.
-Instead of returning to the real world, Takeshi and his new magician friends Kurumi Isoshima and Kazumi Ida decide to enroll into the academy as well.
+Takeshi's encounter with Mui results in his friends Kurumi Isoshima and Kazumi Ida also becoming magicians, and the three learn the current world is actually split into two - the world they live in, and the world of magicians.
+Mui is a magician enrolled in the Subaru Magic Academy, where many magicians can learn to control their powers and live in peace with regular humans, and whenever necessary protect humanity from magicians with malevolent intent.
+Instead of returning to the real world, Takeshi decides to enroll into the academy as well, and so his friends follow suit.

 These three friends are fighting for different reasons, either to escape their turbulent past or to catch up to the future.
-They possess different abilities which they must learn to harness in order to fend off the Ghost Trailers, a group of magicians who are resorting to using violence to assert their superiority over humans.
+They possess different abilities which they must learn to harness in order to fend off the Ghost Trailers, a group of magicians who seek to use violence to assert their superiority over humans.
 Takeshi and his friends must strive to become stronger and must face the Ghost Trailers' leader in order to prevent the Second Great Magic War from taking place.